 QCDs are tax-effective gift options

-A QCD contributes to your Required Minimum Distribution (RMD) without counting as annual income or paying income tax.
-For a QCD to count towards your current year’s RMD, the funds must come out of your IRA by your RMD deadline, which is generally December 31.
+If you are 72 years old or better, a QCD contributes to your Required Minimum Distribution (RMD) without counting as annual income or paying income tax.
+For a QCD to count toward your current year’s RMD, the funds must come out of your IRA by your RMD deadline, which is generally December 31.

 In addition, a QCD also excludes the amount donated from taxable income, which is unlike regular withdrawals from an IRA.
 Keeping your taxable income lower may reduce the impact to certain tax credits and deductions, such as Medicare and Social Security.